 If you don’t stop in Waitsfield, the larger town of Waterbury offers plenty of options for lunch or dinner, including Prohibition Pig or Hen of the Wood.
 On our trip, some of these weren’t open for lunch so instead, we opted for a late brunch at Maxi’s, a local favorite for breakfast and brunch.

-If you head a little further north toward the Stowe area, it is well-worth a stop at the Cold Hollow Cider Mill.
+If you head a little further north toward the Stowe area, it is well worth a stop at the Cold Hollow Cider Mill, one of my favorite things to do in Vermont.
 We first stopped here after going to Smugglers’ Notch a few years ago and I fell in love with their apple cider donuts.
 My recommendation is to stop in at the hard cider tasting room first and try a flight (they may give you a coupon for 6 free donuts next door!)
 There is also a cafe serving up tasty sandwiches and salads.
-Next, head over to the main store and stock up on cider, donuts, pies and other Vermont specialties to bring home to enjoy!
+Next, head over to the main store and stock up on cider, donuts, pies, and other Vermont specialties to bring home to enjoy!

 Morse Farm Sugarworks, Montpelier